 Every business needs a website.
 Nope, a Facebook page or a directory listing won't do it!
-Luckily these days it's easy and affordable to build one with one of the various CSM's (Content Management Systems) available.
+Luckily these days it's easy and affordable to build one with one of the various CMS's (Content Management Systems) available.
 However, for businesses looking to compete online, it's essential to have a website that is technically foolproof, easy to navigate, fast and conversion-optimised.
 That's why many businesses still seek the services of a professional web designer.
-In this article, we'll go over how to become a web designer and how our in-house web designer Rhianna ended up on this career path.
+In this article, we'll go over how to become a web designer and how Gordon Digital's in-house web designer Rhianna ended up on this career path.
 We'll also walk you through a typical day at the office with Rhianna.

 The Key Skills a Web Designer Needs